 Contact us to find our more about partnering with the LiFi R&D Centre.

-The LiFi R&D Centre laboratories are located in the James Clerk Maxwell building on the Kings Buildings campus of the University of Edinburgh.
+The LiFi R&D Centre laboratories are located in the TIC Building at University of Strathclyde.

 The Centre has a vast catalogue of equipment at its disposal.
 Some of the highlights include a 12×12 MIMO testbed from National Instruments, a 8 GHz bandwidth oscilloscope, 4.2 GSps function generator, and a 3GHz noise figure analyzer.